facebook/chef-utils/README.md

 Description
 ===========
-This is the repository that holds Chef utilities written and mainted by Facebook.
+This is the repository that holds Chef utilities written and maintained by Facebook.

 License